fingerella2000/e2enuggets/README.md

-# Arkivio UI Automation Framework
+# UI Automation Framework

-This the UI Automation Framework for testing Arkivio Manamgent Console and Dashboard Report.
+This the UI Automation Framework for learning Python and Selenium.

 ## Getting Started

-Download the framework from https://hluo@git.rocketsoftware.com/scm/arkivioqa/arkiviouiautomation.git and start coding upon that.
+TBD

 ### Prerequisites